 The group has entered a distribution agreement with JPH Consultoria Academica in Guatemala and renewed an agreement with FloridaBlanca in Colombia for an additional year.
 It also renewed its agreement with Innovalingua de Mexico SAS de CV in Mexico and inked new distribution deals in Ecuador and Mexico.

-Lingo also completed the development of chat functionality in its new Learning Management System (LMS) and developed a resource allocation functionality feature for the LMS for teachers.
+Significantly, Lingo has enhanced its online English language learning capabilities with new reporting functionality and an improved chat feature in its new Learning Management System (LMS) and developed a resource allocation functionality feature for the LMS for teachers.

 In March, ELL Technologies inked an agreement to sell its interactive language learning solutions to Accent Plus SA.
 Accent Plus is using ELL Technologies' English for Success (EFS) and Portuguese learning solutions in a blended environment that combines in-class instruction with interactive online tools outside of the classroom.

-In December last year, the group hired a sales manager to expand sales in Latin America.
-The company’s business model rests on establishing alliances with academic intuitions around the world.
+The company’s business model rests on establishing alliances with academic intuitions.
 In keeping with this tack, ELL Technologies has signed an agreement to license its interactive English for Success solution to Liberty University.

 Nearby in Peru, the company has a distribution partnership with Telefonica Group, a dominant telecommunications firm in the region.
 It also has alliances with education publisher Gale Cengage and language assessment tool provider iTEP.

-- On a long-term basis, Lingo will get a boost as it has implemented a number of functionality and feature upgrades to its platform teachers and students
+- On a long-term basis, Lingo will gain traction as it has implemented functionality and feature upgrades to its platform for teachers and students

 - The work with its channel partners to renew existing contracts and to build new business is promising

-- Additionally, it has expanded its distribution network and expects new relationships to drive sales contracts
+- It has expanded its distribution network which will drive sales contracts

 What the boss says:

-Commenting on the sweeping adoption of remote and e-learning trends in the markets that the company services, Lingo Media CEO Gali Bar-Ziv said: "We live in a new world, with a new normal and new learning reality, with the sudden shut-down of schools creating unique challenges for teachers."
+Commenting on the adoption of remote and e-learning trends in the markets that the company services, Lingo Media CEO Gali Bar-Ziv said: "We live in a new world, with a new normal and new learning reality.
+COVID has introduced us with both challenges, as well as opportunities.”